This year, our sponsors, who help out with the costs of our printed programme, are:

-We celebrated our sixtieth year in 2013 by dancing in and around Sussex, as well as farther afield, and would love to see you at some of our events.
+We celebrated our sixtieth year in 2013 by dancing in and around Sussex, as well as farther afield.
+We celebrated our fortieth year of North West Clog dancing in 2015, as well as our 40th year of ‘Mumming’ - the Steyning Tipteerers’ play.
+We would love to see you at some of our events.
 As well as some Background to Morris in General, and Chanctonbury Ring Morris Men in particular, our History pages offer more detail.
 You can also find out about making Bookings to invite us for your own event.
 You can see when and where to find us dancing and singing by clicking on Programme.

 If you would like to see pictures and videos of us just click on Gallery, and for more information about our music, instruments and singing click on Music.